ikailo/Agience-Legacy/README.md

 ## Architecture Overview

-Agience consists of several core components that together form a cohesive, highly interoperable network of intelligent agents:

 ### Host
 The Host application is deployed onto devices or computer systems to enable agent interaction with local services and resources.